mpv-player/mpv.io/source/_bug-reports.md

 - BONUS: If you want to be extra nice you can perform a binary search with `git bisect` to find the exact commit that broke this functionality.

-### Timing bugs / mpv hangs at last frame

-- Try using a different audio output.
-You can list available audio output drivers with `--ao=help` and use them e.g. with `--ao=alsa`.

-### mpv hangs after pausing

-- Are you using Mesa drivers and `vo_vdpau`?
-If so it's a problem in Mesa's implementation of the VDPAU presentation queue.
-You can workaround this problem with `--vo=vdpau:fps=-1`.